 - Construct new SR 48 / 100 (Lancaster Pike) interchange (after 1999) - $15 million

 - Upgrade the interchange between Interstate 95 and U.S. 202 / SR 141, south of Newport, as part of a widening project (after 1999) - $66 million

 Replacement of the two-lane Tyler McConnell Bridge called for a six-lane bridge positioned 25 feet higher than its predecessor.
 This garnered vehement opposition, with critics citing that the new span would harm the rustic nature of the Brandywine valley and effect the nearby historic Hagley Museum.
 Planners were asked to reduce the span initially, and then to instead upgrade the existing bridge.
 Community opposition also arose against the remainder of the SR 141 freeway plan, eventually leading to its cancellation.
 However some elements of the original plan were incorporated into later upgrades along the state route, such as the Rockland Road underpass near Fairfax.

-The Centre Road portion of the SR 141 upgrade was cost prohibitive due to property acquisition needs and adjacent dense development between SR 2 (Kirkwood Highway) and SR 34 (Faulkland Road).
+The Centre Road portion of the SR 141 upgrade was cost prohibitive due to property acquisition needs and adjacent dense development between SR 2 (Kirkwood Highway) and Faulkland Road (old SR 34).
 A subsequent improvement plan called for a more subtle expansion of Center Road, with the addition of a continuous center turn lane.
 The stretch was eventually expanded with a narrow median and shoulders.